teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * The _Nonterminal_ table MUST NOT contain more than 2<sup>20</sup> - 1 rows.
 * A nonterminal's __FirstProduction__ column MUST be greater or equal than the __FirstProduction__ column of the previous nonterminal.
 * The value of the __FirstProduction__ column of the first nonterminal MUST be equal to one.
-* If the last nonterminal does not have any productions, its __FirstProduction__ column MUST be equal to the number of rows in the _Production_ table plus one.
+* If a nonterminal and all nonterminals after it do not have any productions, its __FirstProduction__ column MUST be equal to the number of rows in the _Production_ table plus one.
 > Typically nonterminals with no productions are not allowed, but the format supports encoding grammars that cannot be used for parsing.

 > Before accessing the productions of a nonterminal, readers MUST ensure that the nonterminal actually has productions.
 Typically nonterminals with no productions are not allowed, but the format supports encoding grammars that cannot be used for parsing.